Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/_index.md

 ## Preparing Azure services for Traceability Agent

-The following is a high-level overview of the required steps to connect Azure API Management services to Amplify Central:
+The following is a high-level overview of the required steps to connect Azure API Management services to Amplify:

 * Create the Service principal
 * Create an Azure Event Hubs Namespace and Event Hub